- Discover CSUB

 The resident halls are just a five-minute walk or less than five-minute drive to the nearest shopping centers.

-Student Housing and Residential Life
+Student Housing and Residence Life

 California State University, Bakersfield